linux-system-roles/firewall/README.md

 network.
 Therefore it is needed to make sure that the SSH port is still accessible for the ansible server.

-### Using MAC addresses

-As MAC addresses can not be used in netfilter to identify interfaces, this role is doing a mapping from the MAC addresses to interfaces for netfilter.
-The network needs to be configured before the firewall to be able to get the mapping to interfaces.
-After a MAC address change on the system, the firewall needs to be configured again if the MAC address has been used in the configuration.
-This could be done automatically if NetworkManager is controlling the affected interface.

 ### The Error Case

 WARNING: If the configuration failed or if the firewall configuration limits